Many people claim to have a ‘touch of OCD’ – but they wouldn’t talk about it so lightly if they truly understood how devastating it can be.

 Counting things is something that very many people do without realising just how often they do it, but this in itself is not a problem.
 The difficulties start when the need to count things, the importance of knowing the number or amount becomes more important than anything else.
 With OCD, a person may have to have an odd / even amount or a specific number must be achieved/ avoided; the necessity for the ‘right’ amount consumes their thoughts and some kind of action has to be taken to put it right or prevent some awful consequence.

-Bargaining is another facet of OCD – that if one thing isn’t done correctly or happens in a particular way, then doing something else will thwart danger somehow.
+Bargaining is another facet of OCD for some people – that if one thing isn’t done correctly or happens in a particular way, then doing something else will thwart danger somehow.
 This often goes hand-in-hand with rituals – certain tasks which have to be completed, or action that must be done in a particular order or a specific number of times – in order to feel safe.

-Like most problems, the range and degree of symptoms is immense – the common threads are the overpowering, obsessive thoughts, the overwhelming necessity to act, think or behave in a certain way and/or the crippling degree of anxiety or fear that the thoughts create.
+Like most problems, the range and degree of symptoms is immense – the common threads are the overpowering, obsessive and/or intrusive thoughts, the overwhelming necessity to act, think or behave in a certain way and/or the crippling degree of anxiety or fear that the thoughts create.

 What makes suffering OCD even more difficult is the fact that people often don’t talk about it and therefore feel that they are the going mad or that they are the only one to experience these thoughts and urges.
 There are as many different types of OCD as there are people who suffer it, but they don’t have to.
-There is help, they can be free of this and LCH treatment may well be the answer for them.
+There is help; they can be free of this and LCH treatment may well be the answer for them.

 Lesserian Curative Hypnotherapy does not offer some kind of magic wand to change the behaviour, nor does it provide coping strategies to help manage life around these thoughts, compulsions and obsessions – what it does do is methodically unpick the thought patterns to identify why the thoughts arise in the first place, so that the thoughts themselves can be stopped, before they create any effect.

-Once the obsessive thoughts cease, there is then nothing to drive the compulsions and so the fear, anxieties and expectations they create simply be disposed of.
+Once the obsessive thoughts cease, there is then nothing to drive the compulsions and so the fear, anxieties and expectations they create simply are disposed of.
 The treatment is gentle and comfortable and it usually takes fewer than 10 sessions to correct the cause of the OCD and enable a person to effortlessly and easily return to the ‘normal’ life they seek.

 If you or someone you know is suffering with obsessive thoughts, compulsive behaviour or intrusive ideas, contact Helen Lesser to find out whether LCH treatment may provide the solution.